 The central purpose of branding is to guide the consumer to choose your product a midst a dizzying array of alternatives.
 Since the brand name is used every time your company is referred to, it should not be overlooked as simply a device to grab attention, but as a vital part of the positioning process.
 An effective brand name can be a means of communicating what makes you different from competitors and valuable to consumers.

 The name is the most critical point of differentiation in the whole brand toolkit.
 Differentiation is the primary reason why brands came into being and the whole concept evolved.
-Apart from differentiation and positioning, brand names communicate what the product stands for and what you want the consumer to understand out of it.
+Apart from merely differentiation and positioning, brand names also communicate what the product stands for and what the company wants the consumer to understand out of it.
 In increasingly cluttered and fragmented markets and product categories, a distinctive brand name is the first point of competitive advantage for a manufacturer.
-In essence the whole marketing and communications vehicles are vehicles to make the brand distinctive, which starts with the name.
+In essence the whole marketing and communications tool kits acts as vehicles to make the brand distinctive, starting with the name.

 Standout brand names can even become synonymous with a category itself.
-Rollerblade, Bubble Wrap, Escalator, Thermos, Popsicle, Aspirin, Jacuzzi, Plexiglas, Zipper and Band-Aid are now all part of the vernacular.
+Rollerblade, LEGO, Videotape, Yoyo, Nutella, Kleenex, Google, Ping Pong, Styrofoam, Frisbee, Hula Hoop, Q-tips, Scotch Tape, Tupperware, Velcro, Windbreaker, Bubble Wrap, Escalator, Thermos, Popsicle, Aspirin, Jacuzzi, Plexiglas, Zipper and Band-Aid are now all part of the vernacular.
 Few brands can ultimately have this kind of success, however.
 For most brands, the goal must be to simply create a name that is vivid, descriptive and memorable.